Sufism and its Approach in Searching for the Truth

 Introduction:

-Sufism, or (Tasawwuf) is one of the topics that had been subjected to defamation by religious jurists, and although many people have put great efforts, but its truth is still being covered by the ashes.
-We should indicate to the humanity outcomes that have been reached to, at this phase, that is often described as a Transitional phase or the Chaos phase, it might give to the Sufism (Tasawwuf) and Sufis their lost right.
-In other words, the effect of the religious values and its dogmatic had been significantly weakened and its function had been lost as an ethical deterrent.
+We should indicate that the phase that humanity has reached right that is often described as a Transitional phase or the Chaos phase, might give Sufism (Tasawwuf) and Sufis their lost right.
+In other words, the effect of religious values and their dogmatism had been significantly weakened and their function as an ethical deterrent had been lost.

-Why this topic was chosen?
+Why was this topic chosen?

-The Sufism is the most attractive and complicated topic, and many people have tried to go through this flying and rough sea, searching for the truth; they tried to explain it and searching about its meanings throughout preparing studies and writing books about it.
-We will try in this research to overcome the idea that Sufism was limited to a certain period or certain figures and focus on the idea that Sufism is an approach that the human being can follow at all times, what is Sufism.
+We will try in this research to overcome the idea that Sufism was limited to a certain period of time or certain figures and focus on the idea that Sufism is an approach that human beings can follow at all times, what is Sufism.
 Does it have close relation with monotheistic religions, in general, and Islamic Religion, in particular?
 What is the approach that it has taken?
-Is this approach specific to the Sufism’s emergence period to the end of its era, or has it had a past that goes beyond that era?
+Is this approach specific to the period starting from Sufism’s emergence to the end of its era, or has it had a past that goes back beyond that era?
 Can Sufism be used as a way of research these days or in the future, too?
 This research will try to answer these questions and other topic-relevant questions.